MontiCore/cd4analysis/README.md

  -o,--output <dir>                        Path of generated files (optional).
 The default value is ".".
  -p,--path <dirlist>                      Sets the artifact path for imported symbols separated by ';'.
 The
                                           default value is ".".
- -pp,--prettyprint <prettyprint>          Prints the input SDs to stdout or to the specified file (optional).
+ -pp,--prettyprint <prettyprint>          Prints the input CDs to stdout or to the specified file (optional).
  -puml,--plantUML                         Transform the input model to a PlantUML model.
  -r,--report <dir>                        Prints reports of the parsed artifact to the specified directory
                                           (optional).
 Available reports are language-specific.
 The default